oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 ![Admin Panel Link](https://user-images.githubusercontent.com/16653571/41501009-e04e9a76-71b9-11e8-958e-985f5bc7122a.png)

 **About Page**

+The About page provides a brief overview of information about Oppia.
+It details the goals of the Oppia organization and provides links to guides and tutorials on how to explore Oppia

 1. Click on the About menu at the top navigation Bar
 2. Click on the “About Oppia” link